ischlag/TP-Transformer/README.md

 ```
 The script supports multi-gpu training, gradient accumulation, and two different data pipelines.
 We also provide the scripts that we used in order to preprocess and merge the dm_math modules into one big module called *all_modules*.

+### Notes on reproducing our results in the paper
+Please use the command in the ```train.sh``` file to reproduce the results.
+All our experiments were done with the full_loader argument.
+The dynamic loader was added at a later stage and since then we found that it is not working as expected.
+It is considered experimental.
+Use the full loader at all times.

 ## Citation
 ```
 @article{schlag2019enhancing,